aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/resource-assignments/calculate-percentages/_index.md

 ## Prerequisites
 Before diving into the code, make sure you have the following set up:

-### Java Development Environment
+### Java development environment
 Make sure you have Java Development Kit (JDK) installed on your system.
-You can download it from [here](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
+You can download it from the [Oracle JDK 11 download page](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).

 ### Aspose.Tasks for Java Library
 Download and install Aspose.Tasks for Java library.
-You can find the download link [here](https://releases.aspose.com/tasks/java/).
+You can find the download link [Aspose.Tasks Java library download page](https://releases.aspose.com/tasks/java/).

 ### Integrated Development Environment (IDE)
 Choose an IDE of your preference such as IntelliJ IDEA, Eclipse, or NetBeans for coding.